mozilla-services/pyramid_whoauth/README.rst

     * a forbidden view that challenges for credentials via repoze.who
     * a login view that authenticates any credentials submitted via POST
     * a logout view that sends forget headers when accessed
+    * a tween that calls the repoze.who "remember" method for each response